What Is a Returnship? Benefits of Return-to-Work Programs

 What is a returnship?

-A returnship is an internship for adults who have been away from the traditional workforce for a while.
-It's essentially a back-to-work program where people can return to their careers without having to start from the bottom of the career ladder.
-Most returnships last a few weeks to a few months.
-During this time, an individual is reintroduced into their role.
+A returnship is an internship for individuals who have been away from the traditional workforce for a while.
+It's essentially a back-to-work program where people can return to their careers without having to start from entry-level positions in their careers.
+Most returnships last anywhere from a few weeks to a few months.
+During this time, an individual gets reintroduced into their role.

 The employer provides them with extra training and mentorship to get them caught up to the changes in the workforce that have happened while they were away.
-It gives the person a chance to improve their skills so they can efficiently do their job once again.
+It gives the person a chance to improve their skills and readjust to their routine.

 The importance of returnships